troyyoungblood/20201216Homework_TDY/README.md

   The locations selected were:

+  * Lebu, Chile
   * Cape, Chile
-  * Talcahuano, Chile
+  * Constitucion, Chile
-  * Lebu, Chile
+  * Ancud, Chile
-  * Valparaiso, Chile
+  * Coyhaique, Chile
   * Coihueco, Chile
-  * Ancud, Chile

  Then, Google Places API was used to find the first hotel for each city located within 10000 meters of the coordinates of the heat locations.
  Had to move search out to 10000 meters to find hotel for Coihueco, Chile.

-  * Cape, Chile, Hotel : Hotel Molino Viejo
-  * Talcahuano, Chile, Hotel : Holiday Inn Express Concepcion
+ File name : VacationPy/Images/Hotel Map

-  * Lebu, Chile, Hotel : Konui Hotel - Lodge
+  * Lebu, Chile, : Konui Hotel - Lodge
-  * Valparaiso, Chile, Hotel : La Blanca Hotel
+  * Cape, Chile,  : Hotel Molino Viejo
-  * Coihueco, Chile, Hotel : Cabanas Don Yito
+  * Constitucion, Chile, Hotel : Bed & Breakfast Sweet Dreams
   * Ancud, Chile, Hotel : Panamericana Hotel Ancud
+  * Coyhaique, Chile, Hotel Hotel Dreams de la Patatgonia
+  * Coihueco, Chile, Hotel : Aqualipso Agroturismo

 The hotels were then layered on top of the humidity heatmap with a label containing the **Name**, **City**, and **Country**.
+File name : VacationPy/Images/Hotel Humidity Heat Map